mhvue/Book-Sleuth/README.md

-This application uses Firebase to store user searches.
-It's built with Materialize, HTML, JQuery, and CSS.
+This application is built with Materialize, HTML, JQuery, and CSS.
 This project utilizes Google Books API and New York API for information on books.

+How you can get started:
+1. Fork this repository
+2. Clone this repository on your local machine <pre><code>git clone https://github.com/mhvue/Book-Sleuth.git </code></pre>
+3. You now have access to this project files on your local machine to edit and add changes.

 #### Group project-link to site as a group: https://brando5393.github.io/project-1
 #### Individual update: https://mhvue.github.io/Book-Sleuth/